subutai-io/documentation/user/pages/01.introduction/03.use-cases/docs.md

 ---

 ### Use Case: Be Your Own Micro Cloud Provider

 By using P2P technologies to combine resources on computers, Subutai already provides an infrastructure as a service cloud environment.
 Subutai users can create cloud environments effectively appearing as virtual data centers.
 The more computing resources you throw into your peer[s] and the number of peers supporting your environment, the bigger the virtual data center.
 Scaling a peer with more resources and scaling the number of peers themselves give Subutai its elastic cloud capabilities.
 Higher level infrastructure services are built on this such as an S3 compatible clone.
 Subutai aims to model and implement as many Amazon compatible services as possible.

-AppScale has been integrated with Subutai to provide a Google App Engine (GAE)-compatible PaaS layer.
-Applications written and deployed to GAE can also be run on Subutai with the AppScale plugin.
-That means you can write PHP, Python, Java, and Go based GAE applications to run on Subutai while distributing the application on peers across the Internet

 ### Use Case: Virtual Office

 We're very excited about building applications that can run across P2P cloud infrastructures for distributed startup teams and SME's with multiple branch offices.
 Not only do you tie people and SOHO offices together, but you enable them with common back-office and productivity applications they need.
-Native built-in social cloud services and the AppScale based PaaS layer can be utilized to quickly build your ultimate application on Subutai.
+Native built-in social cloud services can be utilized to quickly build your ultimate application on Subutai.

 ### Use Case: Virtual Electronics and IoT Laboratory